Novel Essentials: Pacing

 GrubStreet Vaccine Protocol

-Please submit your proof of vaccination here at least 48 hours before your class begins.
+Please submit your most recent proof of vaccination, which requires a booster shot for those eligible, here at least 48 hours before your class begins.
+If you have previously submitted a proof of vaccination that did not include your booster shot, you will need to resubmit your updated vaccine card.
 If you are not able to fill out our vaccination form 48 hours before your class begins, please bring your vaccine card (or a photo of it) with you to the building.
 Please note that if you arrive for class and you have not filled out the form and do not have proof of vaccination with you, you will not be allowed to participate in the class.
 And don’t forget your mask!
 In accordance with the City of Boston, masks will be required at all times while inside the building.
 Click here to read GrubStreet's full Vaccination and Masking Policy.

 Need help getting vaccinated?
 It’s free and easy to receive a COVID-19 vaccine!
 Please visit Massachusetts’ VaxFinder page to find a vaccination site near you.
 If you'd like to learn more, you can read the answers to some commonly asked questions about COVID vaccination here.